ncdcdev/amazon-kinesis-video-streams-web-viewer/README.md

 ?
 Are you sure you want to continue? **Yes**

 ### You're nearly there!
-At this point, AWS Amplify has built the project files, publish them to be publicly hosted in AWS and will deploy and configure AWS Cognito to provide identity management and resource access.
+At this point, AWS Amplify has built the project files, published them to be hosted in AWS and will deploy and configure AWS Cognito to provide identity management and resource access.
 This process can take a few minutes to complete.

 When done, you will see a message similar to the below:
 ```
+✔ Zipping artifacts completed.
-Deployment Complete!
+✔ Deployment complete!
 https://dev.123456abcdef.amplifyapp.com
 ```